shuhei/shuhei.github.com/source/_posts/2018-12-29-histogram-for-time-series-metrics-on-node-js.markdown

 *Rolling time window* strategy seems to be most popular, but I couldn't find a consensus on default parameters (length of the time window, bucket size, etc.).
 For the next step, I'll probably start with *reset on snapshot* strategy and see if it works well.

-## Summary
+## Conclusion

-- HDR Histogram is more accurate than EDS-based Histogram for tracking response times in a time series.
-- [hdr-histogram-js](https://github.com/HdrHistogram/HdrHistogramJS) is accurate and performant.
+HDR Histogram is more accurate than EDS-based Histogram for tracking response times in a time series. [hdr-histogram-js](https://github.com/HdrHistogram/HdrHistogramJS) is accurate and performant.
 It seems to be the best option on Node.js.
-- We need a way to remove old values from a histogram. *Reset on snapshot* is easy and practical, but *rolling time window* is more rigorous.
+We need a way to remove old values from a histogram. *Reset on snapshot* is easy and practical, but *rolling time window* is more rigorous.

+After the research on this topic, I got an impression that HDR Histogram is well-known in the Java/JVM community, but probably not so much in other communities.
+I made a benchmark on Node.js in this post, but it might be useful to review your metrics implementation on other programming languages or platforms as well.